yurivyatkin/kovalcin/_posts/2015-04-22-online-friends.md

 date:   2015-04-22 10:30:30
 ---

+I grew up online.
+Not my entire life, but most of my formative years.
+I'm not sure if this makes me Gen Y or Millenial or part robot, but it's what I'm used to.
+I wanted to share the impact this has had on my life and friendships I've had through the years.

 Let’s take a quick trip back to [1997 America Online](https://www.youtube.com/watch?v=qJJbn4RpoCk).
 I remember this commercial, I’m sure you do too.
 Or at least one like it.
 They advertised connecting with anyone in an instant.
 I was a kid who watched a lot of Nickelodeon and they’d always advertise “use AOL Keyword: ‘Nick’ to access all things Nickelodeon!”
 I begged my parents to get AOL, because I thought I was missing out on some crucial Rugrats funtimes that everyone else in the world had.

 <!--more-->